 Acceptance is unstable, though: you think you got it, but then a crisis comes, and it wobbles again.
 You have to check on it sometimes, and that’s fine.
 It doesn’t make you weaker, far from it!
 It strengthens your self-awareness.

 Two other things have helped me accept my PMDD.
 The first has been connecting to the fantastic PMDD community made of strong women on a similar journey: reading and sharing experiences has made me feel heard, understood, and not alone.
-The second has been writing my blog: sharing my personal experience and helping other women give a sense to it: it can’t all be for nothing!
+The second has been writing my blog: sharing my personal experience and helping other women has given me a sense.
+It can’t all be for nothing!
 I feel like I channel my pain into something positive.

 Navigating the storm